AdithyaIK/Bike-Price-Prediction/README.md

 # Bike-Price-Prediction
-Predicting the Bike price base on features using Machine Learning Regression Models The total analysis is in Analysis folder
+Predicting the Bike price based on features using Machine Learning Regression Models The total analysis is in Analysis folder
 For the website

 Open  command prompt install libraries
 	Django== pip install django
 	Pylit== pip install pylint